Endeavor Group (NYSE:EDR) Price Target Cut to $38.00 by Analysts at Morgan Stanley

-Endeavor Group (NYSE:EDR – Get Rating) had its target price trimmed by Morgan Stanley from $40.00 to $38.00 in a research report report published on Wednesday morning, MarketBeat reports.
-The firm currently has an overweight rating on the stock.
+Endeavor Group (NYSE:EDR – Get Rating) had its target price reduced by Morgan Stanley from $40.00 to $38.00 in a report published on Wednesday morning, Marketbeat reports.
+They currently have an overweight rating on the stock.

-Several other equities analysts have also commented on EDR.
-Barclays reiterated a hold rating on shares of Endeavor Group in a research note on Wednesday, December 8th.
-StockNews.com lowered Endeavor Group from a buy rating to a hold rating in a research note on Wednesday.
-Piper Sandler upped their price target on Endeavor Group from $35.00 to $37.00 and gave the stock an overweight rating in a research note on Thursday, March 17th.
-Zacks Investment Research upgraded Endeavor Group from a hold rating to a buy rating and set a $34.00 price target for the company in a research note on Thursday, March 3rd.
-Finally, Credit Suisse Group upped their price target on Endeavor Group from $37.00 to $45.00 and gave the stock an outperform rating in a research note on Monday, March 14th.
-Six investment analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of Buy and a consensus price target of 35.79.
+A number of other analysts also recently commented on the company.
+Credit Suisse Group boosted their target price on Endeavor Group from $37.00 to $45.00 and gave the stock an outperform rating in a research report on Monday, March 14th.
+StockNews.com downgraded Endeavor Group from a buy rating to a hold rating in a research report on Wednesday.
+Barclays reiterated a hold rating on shares of Endeavor Group in a research report on Wednesday, December 8th.
+Zacks Investment Research upgraded Endeavor Group from a hold rating to a buy rating and set a $34.00 target price on the stock in a research report on Thursday, March 3rd.
+Finally, Piper Sandler upped their price objective on Endeavor Group from $35.00 to $37.00 and gave the company an overweight rating in a research report on Thursday, March 17th.
+Six research analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
+According to data from MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of 35.79.

-In related news, CAO William K. Fullerton sold 22,600 shares of the company’s stock in a transaction on Monday, January 10th.
-The shares were sold at an average price of 33.39, for a total value of 754,614.00.
+In related news, insider Christian Muirhead sold 9,900 shares of the company’s stock in a transaction on Monday, January 10th.
+The shares were sold at an average price of 33.47, for a total value of 331,353.00.
 The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, insider Christian Muirhead sold 9,900 shares of the company’s stock in a transaction on Monday, January 10th.
-The shares were sold at an average price of 33.47, for a total transaction of 331,353.00.
+Also, CAO William K. Fullerton sold 22,600 shares of the company’s stock in a transaction on Monday, January 10th.
+The shares were sold at an average price of 33.39, for a total transaction of 754,614.00.
 The disclosure for this sale can be found here.

 A number of institutional investors and hedge funds have recently bought and sold shares of EDR.
 Spectrum Management Group LLC acquired a new stake in Endeavor Group in the third quarter valued at $43,000.
-SouthState Corp acquired a new stake in shares of Endeavor Group during the third quarter worth $57,000.
-Marshall Wace LLP acquired a new stake in shares of Endeavor Group during the fourth quarter worth $79,000.
+SouthState Corp acquired a new stake in Endeavor Group in the third quarter valued at $57,000.
+Marshall Wace LLP acquired a new stake in Endeavor Group in the fourth quarter valued at $79,000.
 Citigroup Inc. raised its holdings in shares of Endeavor Group by 180.4% during the third quarter.
 Citigroup Inc. now owns 3,306 shares of the company’s stock worth $95,000 after purchasing an additional 2,127 shares during the period.
 Finally, Point72 Asset Management L.P. acquired a new stake in shares of Endeavor Group during the fourth quarter worth $144,000.
 33.82% of the stock is currently owned by hedge funds and other institutional investors.

 About Endeavor Group (Get Rating)